 The request message in the second sample has the request routing information.
-The destination Server ID is included in the request using the dst/host element in the message header.
-As a result, the request will be sent to the specified Container.
-The result will then be routed back to the client and will contain a list of files located in the specified folder of the specified Virtuozzo Container.
+The destination server EID is included in the request using the dst/host element in the message header.
+As a result, the request will be sent to the specified virtual environment.
+The result will then be routed back to the client and will contain a list of files located in the specified folder of the specified virtual environment.